Fidode07/BaxterLite/README.md

 Since Baxter is only a side project and I also only add features that I can use myself, it is relatively small.
 Therefore, also the Lite.
 His features:

-- Tell me when room 2 is free in my gym
 - Get current time
 - Clear the chat
 - Repeat the last action